Allan Kardec: Educator

+Banker

 In 1839, with a new partner, Mr. Maurice Delachatre, a merchant, he created a so-called "exchange" bank, which aimed to facilitate commercial transactions and thus create new opportunities for trade and industry, in order to support in default of pecuniary resources for the natural products.
 The duration of the trading bank was fixed by the Chamber of Commerce and Industry at ten years.

+Spiritualism

 According to “My predictions concerning spiritualism” as he himself described in his manuscript written between 1855 and 1856, "in May 1855, he met a certain Mr. Fortier, a magnetizer, who took him to Madame de Plainemaison, a medium who lived in the Rue de la Grange Bateliere in Paris, just a step away from the Opera House.
 In the presence of other guests for the session, he entered into communication with a spirit named Zephyr, who gave him the mission of being the spokesman of the Dead.
 For him, it was a revelation.
 He was there, for the first time, witnessing the phenomenon of turntables jumping and running".

 Spiritism

 Rivail was in his early 50s when he became interested in séances, which were a popular entertainment at the time.
-Strange phenomena attributed to the action of spirits were considered a novelty, featuring objects that moved or "tapped", purportedly under the control of 'spirits'.
+Strange phenomena attributed to the action of spirits were considered a novelty, featuring objects that moved or "tapped", purportedly under the control of "spirits".
 In some cases, this was alleged to be a type of communication: the supposed spirits answered questions by controlling the movements of objects so as to pick out letters to form words, or simply indicate "yes" or "no".
 At the time, Franz Mesmer's theory of animal magnetism had become popular.
 When confronted with the phenomena described, some researchers, including Rivail, pointed out that animal magnetism might explain them.
 Rivail, however, after seeing a demonstration, dismissed animal magnetism as insufficient to explain his observations.

 As a result of these influences, Rivail began his own investigation of psychic phenomena, mainly mediumship.
 During his initial investigation, he stated that before accepting a spiritual or paranormal cause for some phenomena, it would be necessary first to test if ordinary material causes could explain them.
 He proposed that fraud, hallucination and unconscious mental activity might explain many phenomena regarded as mediumistic, and also proposed that telepathy and clairvoyance may be responsible.

 He compiled over one thousand questions concerning the nature and mechanisms of spirit communications, the reasons for human life on earth, and aspects of the spiritual realm.
 He asked those questions to ten mediums, all purportedly unknown to each other, and documented their responses.
 From these, he concluded that the best explanation was that personalities that had survived death were the source of at least some mediumistic communications.
 He became convinced that the mediums: